The two cars are parked face-to-face, ready to jump-start.

 Step 1: Position the Vehicles for Jump-Start

-1. Park the working vehicle close enough so jumper cables can reach both batteries
+1. Park the working vehicle close enough so that jumper cables can reach both batteries

 2. Ensure vehicles are near each other but not touching

-3. Turn off both vehicles completely and remove keys
+3. Turn off both vehicles completely and remove the keys

 4. Set both transmissions to “Park” (or in gear for manual transmissions)